 Make the Loss Go Away

-Eddie Albert had a hit song several decades ago entitled Make the World Go Away.
+Eddie Arnold had a hit song several decades ago entitled Make the World Go Away.

 If you’ve ever done any kind of serious trading, you’ve likely had days where that song would have had some very relevant applicability.

 As an option seller, however, you have some unique benefits available to you that other investors do not.
 What you may not know is that one of these benefits is an ability to instantly cancel out a loss.
 As an option seller, you can’t make the world go away.
 But you do have the ability to Make the Loss Go Away.